IBM Case Study

 Onboarding pattern to increase retention

-I led the creation of IBM's new onboarding pattern for Hybrid Cloud Mesh that increased onboarding retention by 50%.
+I led the creation of IBM’s new onboarding pattern, which integrated learning directly into the product interface.
+Users can choose between guided lessons and independent exploration, starting lessons whenever needed.
 I collaborated with visual design, PMs, and content to deliver a scalable onboarding system.

 Overview

-Redesigning IBM onboarding to help users start when ready, stay oriented, and finish with confidence.
+Redesigning IBM onboarding to help users start when they’re ready, stay oriented, and finish confidently.

 Impact